jaokob/apps-android-commons/report/report.md

 ```

 ## CampaignsPresenter::getCampaigns

+No notable side effects was found for this function.

 ```
 /**
  * The presenter for the campaigns view, fetches the campaigns from the api and informs the view on